Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Join our newsletter for exclusive travel guides, local insights, and community updates.
 No spam, unsubscribe anytime.

 Subscribe NowPhiladelphia Pride hits different.
 This is the city where LGBTQ+ activists picketed Independence Hall in 1965 — four years before Stonewall — demanding equality on the same ground where America declared its own freedom.
-In 2026, that history collides with the nation's 250th birthday, and Philly is going big: a massive free march and festival, a brand-new LGBTQ+ visitor center, a 600-foot rainbow flag, and a theme that says everything — "PRIDE IS POWER."
+In 2026, that history collides with the nation's 250th birthday, and Philly is going big: a free community march, a festival on the Benjamin Franklin Parkway, a brand-new LGBTQ+ visitor center, a 1,000-foot rainbow flag, and a theme that says everything — "PRIDE IS POWER."

 This guide covers the full Philadelphia Pride 2026 experience — the March route, Festival details, Pride Week events, the best parties and afterparties, where to stay, how to get around, and the insider tips that make your weekend unforgettable.